lckpig/LCKPIG-practical-dev-handbook/markdown-elements.md

 ## Markdown Elements in GitBook

-This guide shows all Markdown elements you can use in GitBook.com, with examples and code to implement them.
+This guide shows all the Markdown elements you can use in GitBook.com, with examples and code to implement them.

 ### Basic Text Formatting